-6 Best Semiconductor Stocks for Chip Shortage in 2022
+6 Best Semiconductor Stocks for the Chip Shortage

 As more devices come online, the best semiconductor stocks should benefit.
-On top of that, we’re in the midst of a global chip shortage.
+On top of that, we’re facing a global chip shortage.
 Demand is high and will only continue to grow.
 This is creating a great opportunity for investors.

 The semiconductor companies below are some of the best in the world.
 They help power PCs, cars, phones and many other machines.
 Going forward, more of these devices will be connected, and their computing power will increase.